Code4Community/Code4Community.github.io/tutorials/html-css-tutorial.md

 ```

 #### Selectors
 Selectors allow you to specify *what* elements you're styling.
 The basic selectors are types, classes, and IDs.
 You can read more about [the other types of selectors](https://developer.mozilla.org/en-US/docs/Web/CSS/CSS_Selectors) if you'd like to learn more.
 In CSS, types are specified as tag names like `p`, `h3`, and `img`.
-Classes and IDs are attributes, so I hope you were paying attention when we went over them earlier.
+Classes and IDs are attributes, so I hope you were paying attention when we went over those earlier.
 You add classes and IDs to tags just like any other attributes: `<tag class="my-class"></tag>` or `<tag id="my-id"></tag>`.
 In CSS, classes are specified with a dot prefix like `.my-class` and IDs are specified with a hash prefix like `#my-id`.
 You can have multiple elements that use the same type and multiple elements that have the same class, but you can only have one element with a given ID. *That's why they're called IDs, they must be unique.*

 #### Declarations
 Declarations allow you to specify *how* you want elements to be styled.
 Each declaration consists of a property and a value.
 There are [numerous CSS properties](https://www.w3schools.com/cssref/), so we'll only touch on a few in this tutorial.
-This is the CSS declaration syntax: `css-property: value;`.
+This is the CSS declaration syntax: `property: value;`.
 Properties and values are separated by a colon, and each declaration ends with a semicolon.

 ### Adding styling
 Since this is a pretty simple webpage, we'll be adding styling inside of our `.html` file.
 However, it's best to use [external CSS files](https://www.w3schools.com/css/css_howto.asp) in your future web development endeavors.